s-tovar/SVG-logo-generator/README.md

 ## Technologies Used

-This application is powered by Node.js v16, utilizes inquirer v88.2.4 and file system module. t also employs jest v29.5.0 for the testing conducted in this application.
+This application is powered by Node.js v16, utilizes inquirer v88.2.4 and file system module.
+It also employs jest v29.5.0 for the testing conducted in this application.

 ## Installation